tonyyxliu/CUHKSZ-CSC4005/project2/README.md

 - **Performance of Your Program (20%)**

   Try your best to do optimization on your parallel programs for higher speedup.
 If your programs shows similar performance to the baseline performance, then you can get full mark for this part.
 Points will be deduted if your parallel programs perform poor while no justification can be found in the report.
-The 20% point will be divided into 4 x 5% for each of the four tasks.
+The 20% point will be divided evenly into for each of the three tasks.

 - **One Report in PDF (20%, No Page Limit)**
     - **Regular Report As Project-1 (10%)**